SCF uses concurrent instances (also called concurrency or instances) to process requests or events.

 For more information on the function reserved concurrency quota, please see Reserved Concurrency.

-Provisioned concurrency is the concurrency configured at the version level.
+Provisioned concurrency is the concurrency set at the version level.
 Currently, it is configured in the form of memory size.
 For a version that has the provisioned concurrency configured, it will start instances after the configuration instead of waiting for the arrival of triggering events.
 This way, you can prepare computing resources in advance and reduce the duration for cold start and initialization of business code.

 The configured provisioned concurrency value should be a multiple of the configured memory of the function version.
 The number of instances started in advance equals to "configured provisioned concurrency/configured version memory".